We do not breed Scottish Folds, and we never will. Ever. Find out why...

-It has now been proven beyond doubt that all Scottish Fold cats suffer from pain, limb abnormalities and injures.
+It has now been proven beyond doubt that all Scottish Fold cats suffer from pain, limb abnormalities and injuries.
 Charities in the UK are now campaigning for this breed to be completely banned.
 We support this campaign.
 Scottish Folds suffer from:

 Reduced mobility and lack of movement

 We believe that no animal should be born to suffer.
 Breeding animals purposely to have mutations that we know will definitely cause them pain and suffering throughout their lives is cruel, immoral and irresponsible.
-Not only that, but an animal suffering from serious medical problems is not a suitable family pet - any family adopting a Scottish Fold is signing up for a life of veterinary trips, medical treatments and medication.
-Watching a family pet spiral downwards into a life of pain and misery is clearly not what anyone is aiming for when choosing a cat.
+Not only that, but an animal suffering from serious medical problems is not a suitable family pet: any family adopting a Scottish Fold is signing up for a life of veterinary trips, medical treatments and medication.
+Watching a family pet spiral downwards into a life of pain and misery is clearly not what anyone is hoping for when choosing a cat.

 If you already have a Scottish Fold, please do not be defensive of the breed.
 No doubt you were not properly informed of the implications that those ‘cute’ ears would have.
 Simply provide your cat with the best possible care you can and choose a different breed if you ever decide to welcome another cat into your home.

 It is time to stop breeding for animal suffering, no matter how cute those animals might look.
 Choose health.

 Cat breeds to avoid: